 For more information on claims which might be considered and to download the claim form for the Special Assessment Period (SAP), visit the LEARN website.
-Alternatively, speak to the Welfare Advisor for your institute or the Academy.
-For advice on how to complete a claims form, and for information on the evidence required, please seek advice from Student Voice.
+Alternatively, contact the London Welfare Support team on London-Welfare@lboro.ac.uk.
+You can also check the Mitigating Circumstances page in your student handbook here.

 As an international student, we know that there’s a lot for you to do, both before you arrive and once you are here.
 Our staff can help every step of the way, with advice on immigration, applying for a visa and what to expect when you arrive in the UK.

-Telephone the Student Advice and Support Service on 01509 222058 or email firstname.lastname@example.org.
+You can reach the Student Advice and Support Service on 01509 222765 or email the team here.

 At Loughborough University, we pride ourselves in offering a great deal of support and guidance to our students.

 There is a range of useful online support resources for students to access.
 Look for the red book symbol on our Learn module.
 Most of our support is embedded within the curriculum focusing on academic language and conventions directly relevant to the module assessment.